 Attendance:

-It is important that all students attend all classes as their schedules dictates.
+It is important that all students attend all classes as their schedule dictates.
 Students who are healthy and able should be in-school and attend classes in-person as much as possible.
 Students who are quarantined, sick, or unable to attend in- person classes should attend via eLearning during the scheduled class time.

 Students unable to attend eLearning due to the symptoms of sickness should have their parent or guardian notify the school of their absence.
 Students who are quarantined or sick will not be allowed to be in school or attend extra-curricular activities.